Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

     This feature expects that a ``batch_size`` field is either located as a model attribute i.e. ``model.batch_size`` or as a field in your ``hparams`` i.e. ``model.hparams.batch_size``.
     Similarly it can work with datamodules too.
-The field should exist and will be overridden by the results of this algorithm.
+The field should exist and will be updated by the results of this algorithm.
 Additionally, your ``train_dataloader()`` method should depend on this field for this feature to work i.e.